Diegoecab/OCA/README.md

 # Oracle Property Graph Performance Demo (FRAUD_GRAPH)

 This project is a self-contained subset focused ONLY on the graph performance test and documentation.
-It excludes unrelated infrastructure files (e.g., Terraform), per request.

 What’s included here:
 - scripts/ (minimal set to create FRAUD_GRAPH and run the perf harness)